-Two ways you can help yourself meeting new people after a narcissist relationship,
+Two ways you can help yourself meeting new people after a narcissist relationship.

 You need to learn your own truth, be willing to speak up for it, tell yourself if you’re met with anger or aggression, just walk away from that person, you don’t need that kind of negativity in your life, make sure your actions match your words, you have the right to be yourself, and you have the ability within you to be yourself, you have the right to stand up for what you believe in, you have the right to your own opinions, so keep telling yourself that, people will show their true colours and when they do.
-Do not repaint them, walk free you don’t need their negativity, you are wiser now and you know what to look out for in people,
+Do not repaint them.
+Walk free you don’t need their negativity, you are wiser now, and you know what to look out for in people,

 You need an innocent until proven guilty mindset.
-If your dating again, men may need to come close then pull away to proses their own insecurities, give them space to do this they come back if they are real, women, may want you one minute then pull away the next, same to process their own insecurities, or they may not want you out of eyesight for fear of cheating, give them time to learn to trust.
+If you are dating again, men may need to come close then pull away to proses their own insecurities, give them space to do this they come back if they are real, women may want you one minute then pull away from the next, same to process their own insecurities, or they may not want you out of eyesight for fear of cheating, give them time to learn to trust.
 Men or women will reveal in time, if they are genuine or a narcissist, just take it slow.
 What you’re comfortable with.
 Your instincts will know.

 Be willing to understand others if you want them to respect your boundaries, they may not know your boundaries, so if they step over them once, that’s ok.
 If they then don’t respect that boundary once they know, let them go.

-Just be true to yourself, you can do this.
+Just be true to yourself.
+You can do this.

 Click on the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.